SourceCatalog#

 Notes

-On each iteration, the centroid is calculated using all pixels within a circular aperture of 4 * sigma from the current position, weighting pixel values with a 2D Gaussian with a standard deviation of sigma. sigma is the half-light radius (i.e., flucfrac_radius(0.5)) times (2.0 / 2.35).
+During each iteration, the centroid is calculated using all pixels within a circular aperture of 4 * sigma from the current position, weighting pixel values with a 2D Gaussian with a standard deviation of sigma. sigma is the half-light radius (i.e., flux_radius(0.5)) times (2.0 / 2.35).
 A minimum half-light radius of 0.5 pixels is used.
 Iteration stops when the change in centroid position falls below a pre-defined threshold or a maximum number of iterations is reached.

 A 2D ndarray cutout from the convolved data using the minimal bounding box of the source.